bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [X] Why would you use class component over function components (removing hooks from the question)? the syntax is the main differnce, functional is just plain javascript that can accept props and return a react element but a class component you create a render function which returns a react element. in other words a class component may be more code but its also more effecient in displaying changes.
-- [ ] Name three lifecycle methods and their purposes.
+- [X] Name three lifecycle methods and their purposes. mounting is the birth of your component update is the grouth of the component unmount is the death of the component
-- [ ] What is the purpose of a custom hook?
+- [X] What is the purpose of a custom hook? a custom hook is a function that starts with "use" and may call upon other hooks
-- [ ] Why is it important to test our apps?
+- [X] Why is it important to test our apps? to make sure things are working within the app itself.

 ## Project Set Up